The Best Gore-Tex Jackets

 Ever since GORE-TEX was first invented in 1969 by way of a fortunate accident, the outdoor world has never quite been the same.
 The material brought with it substantial changes to enthusiasts expectations of what a piece of clothing could achieve as far as weatherproofing goes.
 Today, GORE-TEX works by sandwiching an ePTFE (expanded Polytetrafluoroethylene) membrane in between other types of fabrics, creating a seal that blocks out rain and wind from reaching the innards of the shell, thus the name hardshell jacket.
 These jackets excel at keeping our bodies completely dry during even the most precarious weather, and they do so by utilizing a number of different fabric technologies, stitching styles, and layering systems.

-GORE-TEX jackets have multiple different permutations, from a 3-layer system where the membrane is bonded to fabric on both sides, to a 2-layer one where one side is lined, sometimes with insulation and sometimes not.
+GORE-TEX jackets have multiple different permutations, from a 3-layer system where the membrane is bonded to the fabric on both sides, to a 2-layer one where one side is lined, sometimes with insulation and sometimes not.
 Depending on how the fabric is set up, certain jackets might be ideal for a specific type of activity.
-By extension, certain technologies might be best suited for a particular use as well.
+By extension, certain technologies might be best suited for particular use as well.
 Let’s further break down hardshell jackets by the common technologies used by major manufacturers.

 Today, GORE-TEX is still the leading technology used in most hard and softshell jackets.
 While a handful of competitors exist today, none of them have been able to establish the brand awareness and consistency that GORE-TEX has long enjoyed.
 The material is in use by a variety of popular brands, including Arc’teryx, The North Face, Outdoor Research, Montane, and more.